Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-TakeDeviceActionFromTeams/README.md

 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps two and three for the Carbon Black connector Connection to authorize connector API of the playbook (For authorizing the Carbon Black API connection, API Key needs to be provided.
-API Key Value is the combination of API Key / API ID)
+6. Repeat steps two and three for the Carbon Black connector Connection.

+Note: To authore the Carbon Black API connection, the API Key needs to be provided as a combination of the API Key and API ID.

-#### Configurations in Sentinel
+#### Sentinel configuration

-1. In Sentinel analytical rules should be configured to trigger an incident with risky device.
+1. Sentinel analytics rule should be configured to trigger an incident with risky device.
 2. Configure the automation rules to trigger this playbook

 ## Playbook steps explained